French Airport Tax

 Obligations under the Airport Tax?

 Tax liability arises when boarding the aircraft.
 Regulated aircraft operators must:

 - declare and pay TA by the last day of the month following the end of the accounting period.
-The default return cycle is monthly but can be quarterly if the annual TA liability is below € 12,000.00.
+The return cycle is quarterly if the annual TA liability is below € 12,000.00.
 Otherwise, you have to declare and pay TA on a monthly basis.